WIZARD-CXY/cxy-sdn/README.md

 # cxy-sdn
-Using sdn tools and netagent to offer advanced network for container cloud platform
+Using sdn tools and netAgent to offer advanced network for container cloud platform